9.4. Internal Layout of XLOG Record

 Info

-The reason to remove a few bytes from inserted tuple is described in the source code comment of the structure xl_heap_header:
+The reason for removing a few bytes from the inserted tuple is described in the source code comment of the xl_heap_header structure:

 We don’t store the whole fixed part (HeapTupleHeaderData) of an inserted or updated tuple in WAL; we can save a few bytes by reconstructing the fields that are available elsewhere in the WAL record, or perhaps just plain needn’t be reconstructed.

-2. the Checkpoint structure, which contains its checkpoint information (see more detail in Section 9.7).
+2. The CheckPoint structure, which contains checkpoint information (see Section 9.7 for details).

 Info

-The xl_heap_header structure (versions 9.4 or earlier) is defined in src/include/access/heapam_xlog.h while the CheckPoint structure is defined in src/include/catalog/pg_control.h.
+The xl_heap_header structure (versions 9.4 or earlier) is defined in heapam_xlog.h, while the CheckPoint structure is defined in pg_control.h.

 9.4.3.
 Data Portion of XLOG Record (versions 9.5 or later)

-In versions 9.4 or earlier, there was no common format for XLOG records, so each resource manager had to define its own format.
-This made it increasingly difficult to maintain the source code and implement new features related to WAL.
-To address this issue, a common structured format that is independent of resource managers was introduced in version 9.5.
+In versions 9.4 or earlier, XLOG records had no common format, so each resource manager defined its own.
+This made it increasingly difficult to maintain the source code and implement new WAL features.

-The data portion of an XLOG record can be divided into two parts: header and data.
+The data portion of an XLOG record consists of two parts: header and data.
 See Figure 9.9.

 Figure 9.9.
 Common XLOG record format.